Nature40/pimod/README.md

 Usage: pimod.sh [Options] Pifile

 Options:
+Options:
   -c --cache DEST   Define cache location.
   -d --debug        Debug on failure; run an interactive shell before tear down.
   -h --help         Print this help message.
+  -r --resolv TYPE  Specify which /etc/resolv.conf file to use for networking.
+                    By default, TYPE "auto" is used, which prefers an already existing resolv.conf, only to be replaced by the host's if missing.
+                    TYPE "guest" never mounts the host's file within the guest, even when such a file is absent within the image.
-     --host-resolv  Always uses the host's /etc/resolv.conf file.
+                    TYPE "host" always uses the host's file within the guest.
-                    Be aware, that when run within Docker this might be Docker's resolv.conf file.
+                    Be aware that when run within Docker, the host's file might be Docker's resolv.conf file.
   -t --trace        Trace each executed command for debugging.
 ```